bq/hephestos-2/README.md

 Hephestos 2
 ======
 <img src="./doc/images/H2.jpg" width="200" align = "center">
 In this repository you will find the source files for the [bq Hephestos 2 3D printer](http://www.bq.com/es/productos/hephestos-2.html).
-If you are missing something, please do not hesitate to [file an issue on github](https://github.com/bq/hephestos-2/issues).

 # License